Solving $a x^p + b y^p = c z^p$ with $abc$ containing an arbitrary number of prime factors: Introduction

-\end{theorem*} \begin{remark*} Case $(a,b,c)= (1,1,2^\alpha{q^\beta})$ is not explicitly stated in Kraus' paper.
-Nonetheless it is equivalent to $(1,2^\alpha,q^\beta)$. \end{remark*} Related to this conjecture Nuno Freitas, Emmanuel Halberstadt and Alain Kraus, have recently developed the so-called \emph{symplectic method} to solve Fermat equations in a positive density of exponents $p$, see \cite{FreitasKraus} or \cite{HalKraus}.
-Our approach follows similar strategies as in \cite{Kraus} and relies strongly on modularity, see \cite{Cohen} chapter 15 for an exposition of the modular method written by Samir Siksek and Theorem 15.5.3 therein for an improvement of Serre's Theorem.
+Related to this conjecture Nuno Freitas, Emmanuel Halberstadt and Alain Kraus, have recently developed the so-called \emph{symplectic method} to solve Fermat equations for a positive density of exponents $p$, see \cite{FreitasKraus} or \cite{HalKraus}.
+Our approach follows similar strategies as in \cite{Kraus} and relies strongly on modularity; see \cite{CohenII} chapter 15 for an exposition of the modular method written by Samir Siksek and Theorem 15.5.3 therein for an improvement of Serre's Theorem, \ref{serrethaf}.

-Let $(a,b,c)$ be a primitive tern of non-zero integers satisfying $\boldsymbol{(F)}$.
-Without loss of generality assume also $a$ odd.
-In this paper we solve new $S$-unit equations and we deduce results as the following.
-See section \ref{proofs} for more general statements.
+In this paper we exhibit non-trivial local obstructions\footnote{We use the terminology \emph{non-trivial local obstructions} to distinguish from the ones introduced in Proposition \ref{trivialobs}.} to some $S$-unit equations and we deduce results as the following.
+Let $(a, b, c)$ be a primitive tern, i.e. $gcd(a, b, c)=1$, of non-zero integers.